catfacedck/Freebsd-Acer-Nitro-Laptops-AN515-5158-XXX-/README.md

    kldload cuse
    ```

 4) Change webcamd uvc_driver.c source file and rebuild.
+(NOTE: the identical change was required for Ubuntu 23.10 on the same hardware.)

    Determine that the webcam was detected at boot.
 At the command prompt type:
    ```
    lsusb
    ```